techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 python3 -m venv ./
 ```

-Next you need to activate the virtual environment using `source`:
+Next, you need to activate the virtual environment using `source`:

 ```bash
 source ./bin/activate